jthake/OneDrive-iOS-Swift-LargeFileUploader/README.md

 ---
 Services: active-directory
 platforms: iOS
-author: brandwe
+author: brandwe, jthake (OneDrive part)
 ---

-Microsoft Authentication Library Graph API Sample for Apple iOS in Swift
+OneDrive Large File Uploads with Microsoft Authentication Library Graph API Sample for Apple iOS in Swift
 =====================================

 | [Getting Started](https://apps.dev.microsoft.com/)| [Library](https://github.com/AzureAD/microsoft-authentication-library-for-objc) | [Docs](https://aka.ms/aaddev) | [Support](README.md#community-help-and-support)
 | --- | --- | --- | --- |

+This project is based on the project hosted on [Azure-Samples](https://github.com/Azure-Samples/active-directory-ios-swift-native-v2)

 The MSAL preview library for iOS and macOS gives your app the ability to begin using the [Microsoft Cloud](https://cloud.microsoft.com) by supporting [Microsoft Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) and [Microsoft Accounts](https://account.microsoft.com) in a converged experience using industry standard OAuth2 and OpenID Connect.
 This sample demonstrates all the normal lifecycles your application should experience, including: